GrantBGreat/discord.js-template-bot/README.md

 `cooldown` -- This is the amount of time you must wait between commands.
 The time is in milliseconds and the default is 2000 (2 seconds).

 # Developing the bot
+Developing using this bot template is quite easy.
+You dont need to make any changes to the bot.js and it's all ready for you to just start adding command files in the [commands](https://github.com/GrantBGreat/discord.js-template-bot/tree/main/commands) folder.
+In addition to this, 3 basic example commands, including a help command are provided.

+Full instructions on how to edit the commands and create new ones can be found [here](https://github.com/GrantBGreat/discord.js-template-bot/blob/main/commands/README.md).